yamisagi/react-redux-dive/NOTES.md

 const reducer = (state = initialState, action) => {
   switch (action.type) {
     case 'ADD':
-      return {
+      // We are returning a new object here.
+Because we never mutate the state. return {
-        ...state, // We are spreading the state here.
-Because we could have more than one state in a Object.
+        // We are spreading the state here.
+        // Because we could have more than one state in a Object and we want to copy all of them.
+        ...state,
         counter: state.counter + action.payload,
       };
     case 'SUBTRACT':